Theatres and shows with cancelled or rescheduled performances in response to coronavirus

 Lighthouse Theatre – the Poole venue will close from 17.30 17 March until 14 April, suspending all public events, including cinema screenings.
 Ticket holders are being asked to consider donating the cost of their ticket rather than requesting a credit or refund.

-Stephen Joseph Theatre – the Scarborough venue has suspended all activities until 22 March further to current government advice.
+Stephen Joseph Theatre – the Scarborough venue has suspended all activities until notice further.
 The company is asking audiences who have purchased tickets to consider donating the value of that ticket to the theatre or to have the value credited to their account, rather than refunded.

 Tron Theatre – the Glasgow venue and bar has closed in light of the most recent guidelines issued by the UK and Scottish Government, with all scheduled performances, events, classes and workshops cancelled or postponed until further notice.
 The charity has asked for ticket holders to donate the value of their ticket to help the venue in the immediate future and is not at present cancelling Underwood Lane or The Wonderful Wizard of Oz